Congressional District # 04

 A groundwater monitoring well network was established to monitor remedial action.
 The March 1985 Groundwater Monitoring Plan (GMP) describes the initial monitoring plan and has since been updated for operational improvements.
 The GMP and groundwater extraction system were updated in 2003 to optimize system performance.
 Changes were implemented based on previous data collected, previous performance, and trend analysis performed for specific monitoring and extraction wells.
 The 2003 changes to the groundwater extraction system included reducing the number of extraction wells from 12 to 7.
 PW-7, PW-8 and PW-9 were converted from extraction wells to monitoring wells and PW-5 was abandoned.
 The decision to change the purpose of these wells or abandon them was based on well performance and existing operational redundancy.

 EPA completed the first five-year review at the site in March 1993 and MPCA completed the second five-year review in March 1998.
 The third five-year review, completed by EPA in April 2004, found that the groundwater remedy was removing VOCs from the glacial drift and was controlling plume migration.
 In 2009, MPCA completed the fourth five-year review which found that the remedy is functioning as intended and is protective of human health and the environment in the short term.
 Long-term protectiveness will be ensured once institutional controls are in place.
+In 2014, MPCA completed the fifth five-year review which found that the remedy continues to function as intended and that institutional controls were still needed.

 No remedial action was determined to be necessary for the Eberle site in the RAP and the site has since been redeveloped as a city park.